 Contributed by Veronica Castelo

 There is so much more to Austin than what meets the eye.
-This city, known around the world for it's music, politics and burnt orange undertones, is also rich with Latino culture most visitors never fully experience.
+This city, known around the world for it's music, politics and burnt orange undertones, is also rich with Latinx culture most visitors never fully experience.

 For example, many people may not know Austin is home to the official Mexican and Mexican American Fine Art Museum of Texas.
 The Mexic-Arte Museum, located in downtown Austin, offers year round exhibits and events celebrating traditional and contemporary Mexican, Latin, and Latin American art and culture.
 One of their most popular events is Viva La Vida Festival and Parade in October, celebrating Dia De Los Muertos, featuring a colorful and fun procession downtown.